mdmujtabaraza/Living-Room-VR/README.md

 # Living Room VR

-This project was created as part of a VR Specialization course on Coursera.
+This project was created as part of a Coursera's [Virtual Reality Specialization](https://www.coursera.org/specializations/virtual-reality) by University of London.

 # Project Description